Kim Kardashian Reportedly Rejecting Tori Spelling’s Offer Of Friendship

 Radar Online claims that Kardashian is not looking to move forward with a friendship with the BH90210 star, according to the aforementioned source, because Spelling is “the world’s biggest loser and incredibly tacky.”

-Spelling has experienced many financial troubles in the past and is attempting to get her career and her finances on the right track as she experiences a career resurgence as the star of a reboot series of the 1990s hit Beverly Hills 90210.
+Spelling has experienced many financial troubles in the past and is attempting to get her career and her finances on the right track.
+She’s experiencing a career resurgence as the star of a reboot series of the 1990s hit Beverly Hills 90210.
 In fact, the show has thrown some moments into its dialogue where fans can’t decipher if the writers are referencing Spelling’s financial issues or poking fun at them.

+Pop Culture reported that the actress spoke about her real life and reel life intertwining on the series.

 In August of this year, it was reported by Radar that the couple still owes American Express over $87,000.
 They also reportedly owe over $400K for a bank loan they borrowed.
 The Inquisitr reported that the actress revealed her financial situation is not as dire as has been reported.